Have you have been inspired by the Olympics, or fancy yourself as the next Hawkeye or Katnis.

-The beginner’s Course takes place over 4 sessions of approximately four 3 hour outdoor sessions at the Bowmen of Warfield field.
-You will need to attend all 4 sessions to in order to complete the course.
+The beginner’s Course takes place over four sessions of approximately three hour outdoor sessions at the Bowmen of Warfield field.
+You will need to attend all four sessions to in order to complete the course.

 Next Course Dates

 We have opened registration for our 2022 Archery Beginners Courses (dates to be confirmed as soon as possible).
 Courses are usually held starting Spring time.

 If you are interested then please fill in the application form.
 See details below.

 - Safety, etiquette and the rules of shooting

 - Shooting rounds and scoring